spcl/dace/cloudsc_thesis/README.md

 - `basic_sdfg`: Storage of basic SDFGs used
 - `fortran_programs`: The source code of the Fortran programs used
 - `src`: The python code used to generate the SDFGs and so on
+- `results_v2`: Folder where the results of the smaller example codes are stored

 In addition the scripts might create two additional folders:
 - `sdfg_graphs`: Intermediate SDFGs will be stored here for further inspection